Grand Palace Bangkok, Thailand – A Photo Essay

 Entrance

-There is the temple of Emerald Buddha – a small green statue of Buddha that had a long journey before it found a home here and became a revered place for the Buddhist.
+There is the temple of Emerald Buddha – a small green statue of Buddha that had a long journey before it found a home here and became a revered place for the Buddhists.
 I had earlier written about Wat Pho – The temple of Reclining Buddha which is not too far from the complex.

 A collage of different architectural styles at Grand Palace Bangkok